Hikutaatti/hikutaatti.github.io/README.md

 [] We should add a live messagin section...
 [] Is this a proper website yet?
-[x] Atleast we have a cute frog
+[x] Atleast we have a cute frog :+1:

 > [!IMPORTANT]
->Check out this amazing tool to build easy websites like this one:[GitHub Pages](https://pages.github.com/).
+>Check out this amazing tool to build easy websites like this one: [GitHub Pages](https://pages.github.com/).